 - Land use entitlement (if applicable).

 - Date the applicant intends to occupy the property as a PPR.

-Additionally, you need to send these documents with your declaration:
+You also need to submit these documents with your applicatoion:

 - Original and completed transfer of land, or land use entitlement form.